cognitive-catalyst/WA-Testing-Tool/examples/standard-test.md

 | utterance   | predicted intent | confidence | detected entities                 | dialog response |
 | ----------- | ---------------- | ---------- | --------------------------------- | --------------- |
 | utterance 0 | intent 0         | 0.01       | entity 0:value 0;entity 1:value 1 | response 0      |

+Note: For Watson Assistant v2, the intent names returned are intent IDs rather than intent names.
+These IDs can be discovered in the source code of the assistant JSON.